srinivasgadi77/devopstraining-7/README.md

 # devopstraining-7
-this is my first project in GITHUB.
+this is my first project in GITHUB. new